sricharan92/sricharan92.github.io/_posts/2021-05-12-getting-started-with-github-pages.md

 TIP: It typically takes about 10-20 min the first time you host with a new theme.
 Thus, if it doesn't show up immediately, or if only the theme doesn't get applied but content shows up, it's a good idea to wait before freaking out and compulsively googling for solutions (like I did!) ...
 [Eventually, after trying multiple things, I gave up and distracted myself by binge-watching [fringe](https://en.wikipedia.org/wiki/Fringe_(TV_series)) for an hour and came back to a functional website!]

+What changes reflect without restarting a server? ummm
 To test the website locally, run `bundle exec jekyll serve`.
 Once it builds without errors, you can access your website at `127.0.0.1:4000`

 ### Push to production